metabrainz/listenbrainz-server/listenbrainz/msb_mapping/README.md

 Future improvements
 -------------------

-Very soon, (in the next few weeks at the latest) this code needs a few more improvements:
+This code needs a few more improvements:

 1. Add sentry support to give feedback about the status of cron jobs and if something has failed.
 2. Add a develop.sh file and documentation on how to use it for local development.